Vinnie Roslin: Steel Mill

+According to Springsteen biographer Peter Ames Carlin, Roslin was kicked out of Steel Mill.
+He enjoyed life in San Francisco a little too much, Carlin wrote, missing band meetings, rehearsals and sound checks.
+When he also expressed interest in the band signing away Springsteen's publishing rights to his songs for the sake of the $1,000 advance Graham was offering for a contract, Springsteen decided Roslin had to go.

 Later years

 Since leaving Steel Mill, Roslin has played in several other Jersey Shore bands.
 He initially joined a reformed Motifs before playing in Maddog & The Shakes with Vini Lopez and Ricky DeSarno (lead guitar).
 The Shakes based their sound on Motown and Memphis and have been described as "one of the great unsigned Asbury Park bands of the mid-1970s".
 He later played with The George Theiss Band and in 1987 he teamed up again with Lopez in J.P.
 Gotrock.
 By 1998 he was playing with Red Bank Boogie which was then reformed as Blue Plate Special in late 2000.
 Roslin formed both bands with his girlfriend Robin Roselle.
 He regularly sat in at the local Blues jams and performed with local Blues bands such as Nine Below Zero.

 Death

 Roslin died in February 2012 from complications related to heart surgery.